 After the tour, you can relax in the lovely restaurant of the hotel enjoy lunch or dinner looking at a spectacular view of the city.

 You cannot miss it as it extends for pretty much a quarter of the city, right below the Parroquia of Santa Prisca going through Calle Pajarito, Callejon Menendez, and more.

 It’s a beautiful colorful experience even if you don’t have to buy anything.

 However, you can get freshly cut fruits and local dishes, sweets, or pieces of art and craft.
 I had my fruits, freshly cut and wrapped up for my bus trip.

 It’s actually the only city in Mexico that produces original high-quality silver goods.
-Merchants from all over the world come here to shop for their retails and if you are buying some silver product that comes from Taxco you are guaranteed of quality and originality.
+Merchants from all over the world come here to shop for their retail and if you are buying some silver product that comes from Taxco you are guaranteed quality and originality.